Summer Program 2024

 Selection

-The 2023 session started May 31 and ended Aug.
-9. For additional questions about housing and general program details, please contact SRIP program administrators.
+The each session typically starts the last week of May and ends first full week of August.
+For additional questions about housing and general program details, please contact SRIP program administrators or see the SRIP frequently asked questions page

 Program Support